nextcloud/collectives/README.md

 In Nextcloud, every file/folder is owned by a user.
 Even when shared with a circle, the ultimate power over this object remains at the owner user.
 In collective workflows, this leads to several problems.
-Instead of individual users, we want the documents to be owned and maintained by the collective.
+Instead of individual users, we want the collective pages to be owned and maintained by the collective.
 Since this concept is unsupported by the Nextcloud and Circles per default, we plan to implement it on our own.

 Current status: Creating a new collective internally does the following: